 Specific (or simple) phobias

-These are restricted to very specific situations and usually begin in childhood or adolescence.
-Most people grow out of them, but for others they can be a life-long problem.
-The most common types of specific phobias include the following.
+These are restricted to very specific situations and usually begin during your childhood or adolescence.
+Most people grow out of these types of phobias.
+Some of the most common types of specific phobias are described below.

 - Animal phobia.
-This is usually a fear of spiders, snakes, mice, birds or insects.
+This is usually a fear of snakes, mice, insects, spiders or dogs.

 - Environmental phobia.
-This can be a fear of thunderstorms, heights or water.
+This can be a fear of the dark, heights or water.

 - Situational phobia.
 This can be a fear of flying, visiting the dentist or being in small spaces (claustrophobia).